-Self-Care Guide: Everything You Should Know!
+Self-Care Guide: Everything You Should Know About Taking Care Of Yourself!
 (Full Guide)

 Self-care is essential to your well-being.
 In this self-care guide, we discuss everything about its importance from clarifying the very definition of self-care to really helpful tips.

 There are a lot of definitions of self-care floating around the internet and they’re mostly longwinded ways of saying “take care of yourself.”
 However, self-care is a bit more than that.
 Yes, self-care is taking care of yourself and your well-being.
 But, at its core, self-care is really the practice of making choices that align with how you prefer to feel in a given moment, situation, or environment.